 Idaho’s 34.5 million acres of national public lands are a shared resource, treasured for their access to recreation, hunting, fishing as well as their importance to local economies.
 We work to expand and protect public land access, fight against attacks on our public lands, and support Idaho's growing outdoor recreation economy.

-Idaho is flush with clean, renewable energy resource potential; including solar, wind, hydro, geothermal, and biomass.
-However, Idaho’s high capacity for renewable energy production has not yet been realized due to regulatory barriers and lack of political will.
-With clean energy costs competitive with fossil fuels right now, the barriers to a clean energy future are no longer technical or economic; they’re political.
-Idaho needs state and local policies that expand renewable energy and gives Idahoans the ability to power their homes with clean, local energy and fuel their vehicles with wind and solar power.
+Idaho is flush with clean, renewable energy resource potential including solar, wind, hydro, geothermal, and biomass.
+We work to advance policies that expand renewable energy and gives Idahoans the ability to power their homes with clean, local energy and fuel their vehicles with wind and solar power.

 Transportation directly affects the water we drink, the air we breathe, and the safety of Idahoans as they travel throughout the state.
-Access to more diverse transportation options, including bike routes, pedestrian paths, and public transportation would be safer for motorists, bicyclists, and pedestrians, reduce greenhouse gas emissions, and give Idahoans more affordable travel options.
+In the legislature, we advocate for better access to more diverse transportation options, including bike routes, pedestrian paths, and public transportation.

 Idaho’s natural resources are its biggest economic asset – an asset which needs to be invested in and protected.
 We make sure to protect conservation dollars for our state parks and lands, outdoor recreation opportunities, and wildlife management.